mangeshreshme/visulization.sale-pharma/README.md

 # Pharma Sales Visualization

 Hi, I’m Mangesh — with 18+ years in pharmaceutical sales.
 This project is my way of combining real-world experience with data Analytical skills.
-I've taken a sample sales dataset and visualized it using Python to uncover patterns that help in marketing and business planning.
+I have taken a sample sales dataset (just a example) and visualized it using Python to uncover patterns that help in marketing and business planning.

 ---
  What This Does